10 Best AWS RDS Alternatives for Managed Postgres (Reviewed)

 Are AWS RDS alternatives cheaper than RDS?

 Many are, especially flat-rate ones.
-The saving is less about a lower base price and more about predictability: DigitalOcean, Crunchy Bridge, and Nearbase quote one monthly number that is close to the final bill, with no separate metered charges to track.
+The saving is less about a lower base price and more about predictability.
+DigitalOcean, Crunchy Bridge, and Nearbase price a flat monthly rate with no usage meter that climbs with traffic, so the bill stays easy to forecast.

 Why is AWS RDS so expensive?